playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaBodyParsers.md

 If you want to explicitly select a body parser, this can be done by passing a body parser to the `Action` [`apply`](api/scala/play/api/mvc/ActionBuilder.html#apply[A]\(bodyParser:play.api.mvc.BodyParser[A]\)\(block:R[A]=%3Eplay.api.mvc.Result\):play.api.mvc.Action[A]) or [`async`](api/scala/play/api/mvc/ActionBuilder.html#async[A]\(bodyParser:play.api.mvc.BodyParser[A]\)\(block:R[A]=%3Escala.concurrent.Future[play.api.mvc.Result]\):play.api.mvc.Action[A]) method.

-Play provides a number of body parsers out of the box, this is made available through the [`BodyParsers.parse`](api/scala/play/api/mvc/BodyParsers$parse$.html) object, which is conveniently pulled in by the [`Controller`](api/scala/play/api/mvc/Controller.html) trait.
+Play provides a number of body parsers out of the box, this is made available through the [`PlayBodyParsers`](api/scala/play/api/mvc/PlayBodyParsers.html) trait, which can be injected into your controller.

 So for example, to define an action expecting a json body (as in the previous example):